Home — Modular ADU vs. Block-Built

 Advantages and Disadvantages of Prefab Tiny Homes in Florida

-Deciding whether prefab or stick-built works best for your ADU project depends on your priorities: budget, customization, construction speed, financing, and long-term property value.
+Deciding whether prefab or block-built works best for your ADU project depends on your priorities: budget, customization, construction speed, financing, and long-term property value.
 Each build type has tradeoffs, and the right choice comes down to what matters most for your home and lot.

 Customization and Design Flexibility